-A cross section, somewhat schematic and not scaled, is shown below.
+A cross section, somewhat schematic and not perfectly scaled, is shown below.

 The supercharger shell consists of a complex bottom piece and a lid.
 The bottom piece begins as a “net” cut from sheet aluminum.
 Fold in the rear tabs, and fold up the side faces and rear face.
 Drill a hole in the rear face for the switch.
 The lid begins similarly, and its side flanges are folded down.
 Don't attach the lid yet.
 Save this step for way later.

 The fan is a slick little unit fully contained in a black plastic housing.
 It is rated at 12 volts and is made for cooling electronics.
-It measures 40 cm on each side by 20 cm deep.
-Such a fan retails for about $6 at Fry’s.
+It should be fairly powerful.
+Mine was rated at 0.195 amps.
+It measures 40 cm by 40 cm by 30 cm thick.
+Such a fan retails for about $8 at Fry’s.
 Don’t be dismayed by the low cost, plastic construction, and seemingly low air output.
-It will serve well and not melt during use, thanks to the shielding given by the supercharger housing and the way it is distanced from the stove heat.
+It will serve well and not melt during use, thanks to the shielding given by the supercharger housing and the way it will be distanced from the stove heat.
 And its gentle air output will be plenty, as you’ll observe when you use the stove.
 Clip away its yellow wire.
-Plug the fan’s four tiny tubes at its corners with dabs of hot-melt glue, to minimize fan backflow and maximize efficiency.
+Plug the fan’s four tiny tubes at its corners with dabs of hot-

 The switch is a miniature toggle switch that retails for about $2 at Fry’s.
-It will include a threaded shaft and properly threaded nuts, handy for attaching to the supercharger.
+It will include a threaded shaft and tiny nuts handy for attaching it to the supercharger.

 Wiring is shown schematically in the diagram.
 Shorten the fan's red and black wires so that the lid can comfortably hinge all the way up but the supercharger isn't crammed with more wire than necessary.
 Connect and solder the wiring between the three electrical components while they’re still outside the supercharger.
 Solder the red (positive) wire from the fan to the positive (+) terminal on the battery holder.
-Solder the black (negative) wire from the fan to the switch and then, with another piece of black wire from the switch, to the negative (-) terminal on the battery holder.
-Coat all soldered connections with hot-melt glue to lend these connections some strength and to prevent corrosion and shorting.
+Solder the black (negative) wire from the fan to the switch and then, with another piece of black wire from the switch, to the negative (-

-When both the electrical assembly (plus connected lid) and the supercharger housing are ready, only then place the electrical assembly inside the supercharger.
+When both the electrical assembly (plus connected lid) and the supercharger housing are ready, place the electrical assembly inside the supercharger.
 Attach the switch using its provided nut.
-Rivet the fan at two or three corners where the rivets won’t interfere with the fan blades.
-Connect the lid to the supercharger bottom using two rivets at their rear corners.
+The fan should fit snugly inside the supercharger shell, but you should also add a dab of hot melt glue to secure it there.
+Connect the rear corners of the lid to the supercharger bottom using two rivets.
 The result is a pivoting lid that allows battery access.